VirtualScenery/greenscreenstream/README.md

 Third example, creates a "black-screen" , masks out the person(s) and, removes background.
 Streams to a HTMLCanvasElement.

-The last example uses cusstom shaders that creates a some kind of "hologram".
+The last example uses a custom shader that creates a some kind of "hologram".

  [https://coloquium.github.io/greenscreenstream/example/mlWebGL ](https://coloquium.github.io/greenscreenstream/example/mlWebGL)